How to progress from intermediate to advanced English

 As productivity author Scott Young states: “The improvement of skills works on a so-called logarithmic scale as opposed to linear”.
 In other words, as you improve, it gets tougher and tougher to get even better.
 Quick improvements come at the start, but continuing progress is much harder to come by.

 As you get close to the upper-intermediate level, there’s much less knowledge out there for you to absorb.
-Moreover, you have to spend a great deal of time reinforcing previously learned language and concepts.
+Moreover, you have to spend a great deal of time reinforcing previously learned language and rules.
 As you pass the B2 level, progress slows to a virtual crawl.
-At this point, you have succumbed to what is known as the intermediate plateau.
+At this point, you have succumbed to what is known as the 'intermediate plateau'.

 Before I discuss how to become an advanced English speaker, let’s dive into the traits and mistakes of learners who can’t overcome the intermediate plateau.